City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

   echo "rdr pass on lo0 inet proto tcp from any to 127.0.0.1 port 443 -> 127.0.0.1 port 3000" | sudo pfctl -ef -

-## Creating an admin user
+## Creating a youth worker user

-The application needs at least one admin user to work properly.
+The application needs at least one youth worker user to work properly.
 See the generic README.md at the root of the repository (../README.md) on instructions how to create one.

 ## Testing SMS functionality